bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # user ui language : language

-Non-MUI: Same as system UI Language.MUI: Determines the language of menus and dialogs, messages, and help files.
+Returns the language of menus, dialogs, messages, and help files for the `SYSTEM` user.
+This is identified using the [GetUserDefaultUILanguage](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318137%28v=vs.85%29.aspx) function.

+{% qna %}
+Q: user ui language
+A: English (United States)
+{% endqna %}

 # users folder : folder